ninxsoft/mist-cli/README.md

 * Callum Jones ([cj123](https://github.com/cj123)) for [IPSW Downloads API](https://ipswdownloads.docs.apiary.io), used to determine macOS Firmware metadata.

 ## Version History

+* 1.5
+  * Added List search support
+    * `mist list <search-string>` to filter on results
+    * `--latest` to filter the latest (first) match found
+    * `--quiet` to suppress verbose output
+    * `--output-type` to specify a custom output type
+  * Added progress indicators
+    * Displays current and total download amounts
+    * Displays overal percentage downloaded
+  * macOS Firmwares and Installers will fail to download if they already exist
+    * Use `--force` to overwrite this behaviour
+  * Faster macOS Firmwares list retrieval time
+  * Faster macOS Installers list retrieval time
+  * Replaced **SANITY CHECKS** headers with more inclusive **INPUT VALIDATION**
+  * Fixed a bug with partial string matching when searching for downloads
+  * Improved error handling and messaging

 * 1.4
   * Support for downloading macOS Firmware (IPSW) files